 I kept this dish super-simple and nutritious by incorporating only five ingredients (in addition to the pasta and basics like water/S&P/oil), but feel free to put your own fave pasta add-ins in the pot.
 Zucchini, perhaps?
 Olives?
 Mushrooms?
 So many possibilities (though what I really want to write there is “pastabilities” because I’m the hokiest.
 But HA).

-One Pot Pasta with Tomatoes and Basil
+One Pot Tomato Basil Pasta

 Ingredients